So you’re a fan of Dyson, but want to know more about the V8?

 |Replacement Cost||Check Price|

 Replacing the battery may become necessary every 12-24 months.
-If this is the case, the replacement battery can be found on Amazon.
+You can find a battery replacements here.

 If you’re a big time Dyson fan or don’t mind the higher price tag, the V8 could be considered to be a great value.
 In my opinion, if the price was slightly lower it would be a spectacular buy.